MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 For example, it can create handles and subscribe for RTA notifications.

 But there are a few differences.
-For example, your title can’t change the roster of the game session or use the Quality of Service (QoS) features of the session, and it must participate in arbitration.
+For example, your title can't change the roster of the game session or use the Quality of Service (QoS) features of the session, and it must participate in arbitration.

 The complete details of the session are provided later in this document.